Rivera-ai/VideoAutoEncoder/README.md

   <img src="Image/logo.png" alt="VideoAutoencoder Logo" width="200"/>
 </div>

-It is a small experiment to create an efficient Video Autoencoder for graphics with little VRAM memory and possible use in the [Prometheus](https://github.com/Rivera-ai/Prometheus) model.
+It is a small experiment to create an efficient Video Autoencoder for graphics with little VRAM memory.

 ## Dataset's used:
 Refactor: https://huggingface.co/datasets/Fredtt3/Videos